traylenator/puppet-cvmfs/REFERENCE.md

 Data type: `Boolean`

-Should the future (prerelease) repository be enabled.
+Should the future (pre-release) repository be enabled.

 Default value: `false`